karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - In the Jenkins Shared Library repository, create a new file named `buildPipeline.groovy` under the `vars` directory.
   - Define a global variable that represents the entire pipeline.
   - Call the extracted stage functions from the global variable.
+  - `pipelineParams.<parameter_name>` is used for custom parameters passed from the Jenkinsfile to the shared library function.

   - Example:

     ```groovy